Trainorama 44 Class Diesel Locomtovie

 Motor settings and sound volumes tuned to specifically suit the Trainorama 44 Class Locomotive Model

 Motor Tuned for Slow Speed performance, perfect for shunting

 Individual sounds slots and master sound volumes can be adjusted by the user to suit personal requirements

 Full function button remapping to suit your personal requirements

 This Sound Project is also suitable for other brands of 44 Class Models

 Standard DCC Installation: Non-sound decoder

-Premium Sound Installation: ESU LokSound 5 programmed with the DCC Solutions Custom NSW 44 Mk1 or Mk2 Class Sound Project
+Premium Sound Installation: ESU LokSound 5 programmed with the DCC Solutions Custom NSW 44 Mk1 or Mk2 Class Sound Project to suit your model.

 Premium Sound Installation and Light Modification: ESU LokSound 5 programmed with the DCC Solutions Custom NSW 44 Mk1 or Mk2 Class Sound Project with the DCC Solutions Light Modification to separate all lighting for individual function control on your DCC throttle (2020 Release Only)